The Wedding of Sarah Jane Smith: Cast notes

 Zienia Merton had previously appeared as Ping Cho in the Doctor Who serial Marco Polo in 1964.
 Nigel Havers had previously played Nick in the Eighth Doctor audio drama No More Lies.

 In the story, Clyde states that Brigadier Lethbridge-Stewart is "back in Peru".
 It had been intended by the production team that Lethbridge-Stewart would appear in the story and meet the Tenth Doctor, but actor Nicholas Courtney was recovering from a stroke and unable to take part.

-This serial was the final episode that David Tennant filmed as the Tenth Doctor, as he had already finished filming The End of Time (his final chronological episode of Doctor Who) before production began on the serial.
-He would later reprise the role in the 50th anniversary special; and will play the Fourteenth Doctor in the forthcoming 60th anniversary specials in late 2023.
+This serial was the final regular episode that David Tennant filmed as the Tenth Doctor, as he had already finished filming The End of Time (his final chronological episode of Doctor Who) before production began on the serial.
+He would later reprise the role in the 50th anniversary special in 2013, and played the Fourteenth Doctor in the 60th anniversary specials in late 2023.

 Novelisation

 This was the ninth of eleven Sarah Jane Adventures serials to be adapted as a novel.
 Written by Gareth Roberts, the book was first published in paperback on 5 November 2009.